ashikmuezza/DefiSpotlight/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The main goal of this research is to provide a statistical summary of DEFI protocols with the data.
 People are then able to comprehend the DEFI protocols and make appropriate investments.
+It is an all-in-one data insights and analytics dashboard for decentralized finance for web3, that collects and organizes a variety of quantitative and qualitative data

 ### Features
 * Polygon DEX Trades